gokulakrishnagk333/WHdemo/README.md

-# If you want to see AWS Option 4 Tasks Click the AWS Folder
+# If you want to see AWS Option 4 Task, Click the AWS Folder
-# Provision Azure AKS Cluster using Terraform
+# Option 1, Pre-requisites Infrastructure Azure AKS Cluster provision using Terraform

 ## Introduction
 - Create SSH Keys for AKS Linux VMs